This page may contain affiliate links, to find out more information, please read my disclosure statement.

 Rachel Hill, founder of TheInvisibleHypothyroidism.com, an award-winning thyroid patient advocacy and website, is providing the first resource for those supporting someone with hypothyroidism;

 You, Me and Hypothyroidism: When Someone You Love Has Hypothyroidism

 Her new book, written with husband Adam Gask.

-Frustrated that there isn’t enough resources and information out there for the loved ones of those with thyroid disease, Rachel began writing posts on her blog for them, before also creating a whole book dedicated to supporting them.
+Frustrated that there isn’t enough resources and information out there for the loved ones of those with hypothyroidism, Rachel Hill of The Invisible Hypothyroidism began writing articles on her website for them, before also writing a dedicated book with her husband.

 To stay up to date on its release, please subscribe to the newsletter here.